Skip to main content

 Northwestern University Feinberg School of Medicine

-Translational Research in Malignancy
+Translational Research in Malignancies

-The Translational Research in Malignancy (TRIM) program is a highly interactive translational cancer research program.
+The Translational Research in Malignancies (TRIM) program is a highly interactive translational cancer research program.
 Its main objective is to conduct studies centered on molecular mechanisms of cancer progression and therapeutic resistance and to translate basic science and preclinical discoveries into early diagnosis, biomarkers, and cancer therapeutics.
 TRIM also connects the basic and population science programs to the clinic and facilitates the conversion of basic science discoveries to clinical trials.

 Scientific Aims